asongulol/Movies-ETL/README.md

 6. __Columns with less than 90% null values are not useful.__ Aout half the columns have more than 6,000 null values.
 We made a list of columns that have less than 90% null values and use those to trim down our dataset.
 We are assuming that this artificial cut-off will not remove data that might be useful for analysis in the future.

+__NOTE:__ Data files can be found in this link https://drive.google.com/drive/folders/17ADHd9LTMcbhEqtgpS66XxGnmwRdUhkO?usp=sharing